kiuKisas/Huffman/README.md

 # Huffman

-Huffman is a tiny tool using the compression algorithm Huffman coding written in C. It can compress/decompress any file or text from standard input and save it in a file or just print it to standard output.
+Huffman is a tiny tool using the Huffman compression algorithm written in C. It can compress/decompress any file or text from standard input and save it in a file or just print it to standard output.

 ## How to Use